Release Date: February 12 2013

 First, the virus took Kaelyn’s friends.
 Then, her family.
 Now it’s taken away her home.
 But she can’t look back—the life she once had is gone forever.
 A deadly virus has destroyed Kaelyn’s small island community and spread beyond the quarantine.
 No one is safe.
 But when Kaelyn finds samples of a vaccine in her father’s abandoned lab, she knows there must be someone, somewhere, who can replicate it.
 As Kaelyn and her friends head to the mainland, they encounter a world beyond recognition.
 It’s not only the “friendly flu” that’s a killer—there are people who will stop at nothing to get their hands on the vaccine.
 How much will Kaelyn risk for an unproven cure, when the search could either destroy those she loves or save the human race?

 Like many authors, Megan Crewe finds writing about herself much more difficult than making things up.
-A few definite facts: she lives in Toronto, Canada with her husband and two cats (and does on occasion say “eh”), she tutors children and teens with special needs, and–thankfully–the worst virus she’s caught so far is the garden-variety flu.
-You can find a more detailed biography on her main website.
+A few definite facts: she lives in Toronto, Canada with her husband and two cats (and does on occasion say “eh”), she tutors children and teens with special needs, and she has yet to make friends with a ghost, though she welcomes the opportunity.
+Her first novel, GIVE UP THE GHOST, was published by Henry Holt in 2009 and is now out in paperback.
+Her second novel, THE WAY WE FALL, is coming in January 2012 from Disney-Hyperion.